 Australia Post is not responsible or liable for any:

-- any acts or omissions of any Merchant, including any refusal by a Merchant to ship goods to your ShopMate Address or any conditions (including additional charges) or restrictions placed by a Merchant on such shipping; or
+- Any acts or omissions of any Merchant, including any refusal by a Merchant to ship goods to your ShopMate Address or any conditions (including additional taxes, levies, or charges) or restrictions placed by a Merchant on such shipping; or